gritjz/HugeChart/README.md

 ## INTRODUCTION
-__HugeChart__ is a Big Data visualization project which realized an API control made for the dynamic display and update of 100,000 level data stream
+__HugeChart__ is a Big Data visualization project which realized an UserControl for the dynamic display and update of 100,000 level data stream.
-Based on MVVM mode

-## Project Status
-__UNDER DEVELOPING, CONTINUOUS UPDATING...__

 ## Technologies
 * Language: C#
 * Framework: .NET Framework 4.7.2 / Windows Presentation Foundation(WPF)
+* Based on MVVM mode, Changable DependencyProperty
+* GDI+,
+* Scalable frame and Stable Performance
+* Multiple data sources appliable

+## Project Status
+__*Programming is Done*__,other features will be added soon.

 @grijz :+1: